 Environmental factors such as asbestos in the air can also cause pleurisy.

-Cancer that has spread from one area of the body or autoimmune disorders such as lupus may also result in inflammation of the lining of the lungs.
+Cancer that has spread from one area of the body or autoimmune disorders such as lupus or rheumatoid arthritis may also result in inflammation of the lining of the lungs.
 In rare cases, certain medications such as hydralazine, procainamide, and isoniazid can cause pleural inflammation.

 Symptoms and Complications